stephen-rowan/nft-dao-genesis/meetings/31st-march-2021-nft-dao-general-meeting.md

 > The Governance token is a financial instrument with associated regualtory concerns

 > In the interim is there a way to distribute "kudo" like rewards to DAO partipants ?
+Something that could build value in the long-term.